blocktrail/simply-random-php/README.md

 Most of the code used in this library was originally written by [ircmaxell](https://github.com/ircmaxell) for [random_compat](https://github.com/ircmaxell/random_compat).

-I stripped out some complexity from his library which I deemed unnecessary, since I'm okay with having a strong dependancy on the mcrypt extension, while his code is written to be able to function without the presence of mcrypt too.
+I stripped out some complexity from his library, since I'm okay with having a strong dependancy on the mcrypt extension, while his code is written to be able to function without the presence of mcrypt too.
 When using `MCRYPT_DEV_URANDOM` (which is a simple wrapper around `/dev/urandom`) it shouldn't be neccesary to do mixing.